 What you need to understand is that there are so many different contractors, exhibitors, and attendees at trade shows.
 So you should realize that the blame game can go a long way when someone suffers an injury or damage to property.
 We can think of many scenarios where exhibitors can be liable:

 - Walking behind your exhibit and knocking down the exhibit behind you.

 - Someone tripping in the aisle because of an item from your booth that fell off the counter.

 - A fire that started from computer power pack inside your counter or behind the exhibit, etc.

-If necessary you can purchase a short term liability insurance policy for a specific event just like you can purchase rental car insurance.
+Verify that your business insurance covers special events and related employees.
+If necessary, you can purchase a short term liability insurance policy for a specific event just like you can purchase rental car insurance.

 The easiest way to insure exhibit property is through a rider on the insurance that covers your company assets.
 This rider covers property when offsite.
 Please consult with your insurance company to get complete information.
 You need to tell them the average number of times it will be in transit and the property value.